The FDA has granted a breakthrough therapy designation to LOXO-292 for the treatment of patients with advanced RET

 alteration, there was no response with LOXO-292.

-At the April 2018 data cutoff, 82 patients had been treated across 7 cohorts of LOXO-292, with doses ranging from 20 mg every day to 240 mg twice daily.
-The study enrolled patients with RET
+At the April 2018 data cutoff, 82 patients had been treated across 7 cohorts of LOXO-292, with doses ranging from 20 mg daily to 240 mg twice daily.
+The trial enrolled patients with RET

 For patients with RET